45 Subtle Signs You're Sick

 Most of us are on guard for the vision disorders that accompany aging, like cataracts and glaucoma.
 But eye problems can also signal diabetes.
 According to the American Diabetes Association, people with diabetes are 60 percent more likely to develop cataracts and 40 percent more likely to suffer from glaucoma.

-The Remedy Rx: Get tested for diabetes regularly, particularly if you’re dealing with either of those eye issues.
+The Rx: Get tested for diabetes regularly, particularly if you're dealing with either of those eye issues.
+And pink eye is a common side effect of COVID-19.

 Itchy skin can have a number of relatively innocuous causes, from allergies to dry air to a dusty bedroom.
 But protracted skin itching can be a sign of kidney disease.
 "Itchy skin can be a sign of the mineral and bone disease that often accompanies advanced kidney disease, when the kidneys are no longer able to keep the right balance of minerals and nutrients in your blood," says the National Kidney Foundation.

-The Remedy Rx: If you have persistent skin itching, talk to your physician, who can order simple tests to rule out kidney problems.
+The Rx: If you have persistent skin itching, talk to your physician, who can order simple tests to rule out kidney problems.
+A rash o your legs or tows can also be a symptom of COVID-19.

 Snoring could be a sign you have sleep apnea, a condition that's linked to a variety of serious illnesses, including cardiovascular disease.
 During sleep apnea, you stop breathing—for up to a minute—until the brain wakes you up to start breathing again.
 According to Harvard Medical School, sleep apnea is present in up to 83 percent of people with heart disease, and untreated sleep apnea could raise your risk of dying of heart problems by up to five times.

-The Remedy Rx: If you’ve been told you snore, talk to your doctor about it.
+The Rx: If you've been told you snore, talk to your doctor about it.

 Changes in Handwriting